Invisible Republic (comics)

+Premise

 The story is set on a distant moon colonized by humans.
-After the fall of a dictator who had ruled for four decades, disgraced reporter Croger Babbs begins an investigation into the hidden truths behind the dictator's rise.
-The narrative is split between Babbs' adventures during his research and flashbacks depicting the dictator's early days as experienced by his cousin.
+After the fall of a dictator who had ruled for four decades, disgraced reporter Croger Babbs begins an investigation into the secrets behind the dictator's rise.
+The narrative is split between Babbs' present day adventures doing his research and flashbacks showing the dictator's early days, as experienced by his cousin.

 Publication history

 Corinna Bechko and Gabriel Hardman, who are married collaborators, began working on Invisible Republic in 2009 as a followup to their graphic novel Heathentown.
 They discussed the concepts and characters for years before they began writing anything.
 The title and some character names come from a 17th-century Irish ballad and anti-recruiting song.
 The project was delayed in favor of work-for-hire comics such as Deep Gravity for Dark Horse Comics and Planet of the Apes for BOOM!
 Studios.

 The series was announced at the 2014 Image Expo, where it was described as "the epic history of the rise of an empire."
 The first issue was released March 18, 2015, and the series maintained a nearly-monthly schedule thereafter.
 Three paperback editions have been released.
 Each one contains five single issues.
 They were released in July 2015, August 2016, and April 2017.
 Following the release of issue 15 in March 2017, the series went on hiatus while the creators did work-for-hire projects for other comic companies.
 In February 2018 Bechko said they were planning its return.

 In a 2015 Newsarama interview, Hardman described Invisible Republic as a big story with an ideal length of around 50 issues.
 In 2018, the expected length had been shortened from approximately 50 to 30 issues and Bechko mentioned a possible companion prose novel set prior to the events of the comic.